 The first guideline is that if anything takes too long for our internal staff to do, it’s probably best to outsource it — especially if it’s something that happens frequently.
+For example, answering general phone calls could be outsourced to a company that offers inbound call center solutions rather than interrupting staff who are busy on other projects.
 To expand on that, it’s probably taking too long since the individual doesn’t have the necessary competence or enjoys doing it.

 The second guideline is that if something is extremely specialized, it’s better to outsource it to someone who spends their time engaged in that field.
 Paid advertisements are an excellent example.
 It’s challenging to remain current on what’s trending if you only do pay advertisements part-time, but if you do it all day, every day, it’s a lot simpler.

 Both are valid reasons to outsource the task.